Blackout challenge: Impact and lawsuits

-The Washington Post reported that TikTok chose to block search results for the challenge and related terms, instead presenting a warning message.
-The challenge has resulted in the deaths of between fifteen and twenty children.
+The Washington Post reported that TikTok chose not to block search results for the challenge and related terms, instead presenting a warning message.
+The challenge is linked to the deaths of between fifteen and twenty children.
 Several lawsuits have been filed against TikTok for allegedly causing the deaths of children who have attempted it, though all have ended up in dismissals based on legal immunity.

+Subsequent media investigations and court filings linked the challenge to a broader number of incidents across the world.
+Bloomsberg Businessweek reported that around 20 children died in an eighteen-month period from 2021-2022, other news outlets suggested this figure could be higher.
+Advocacy groups and law firms in the United States have described the trend and one of the most dangerous trends to have affected children.

 Paul Diamond, a district judge in Philadelphia, ruled that the company was immune from a lawsuit under the Communications Decency Act and Section 230, which prevents liability based on the work of others.
 The Court of Appeals for the Third Circuit reversed Diamond on August 26, 2024, holding that the protections afforded by the Communications Decency Act and Section 230 do not apply to the algorithms used by social media.

+In 2025, the parents of 4 British teenagers who died after attempting the challenge filed a wrongful death lawsuit against TikTok in Delaware, suggesting that TikTok's "For You" algorithm promoted the blackout challenge videos to minors and failed to outline adequate safety measures.
+As a result, the case has sparked a large debate on online safety regulations, including discussions surrounding the UK Online Safety Act.